-Daniella Zalcman is a documentary photographer based between New York and London.
-Her work tends to focus on the legacies of western colonization, from the rise of homophobia in East Africa to the forced assimilation education of indigenous children in North America.
+Daniella Zalcman is a Vietnamese-American documentary photographer based between New York and Paris.
+Her work tends to focus on the legacies of western colonization, from the rise of homophobia in East Africa to the forced assimilation education of Indigenous children in North America.
 Her ongoing project, Signs of Your Identity, is the recipient of the 2017 Arnold Newman Prize, a 2017 Robert F Kennedy Journalism Award, the 2016 FotoEvidence Book Award, the 2016 Magnum Foundation's Inge Morath Award, and part of Open Society Foundation's Moving Walls 24.
 She graduated from Columbia University with a degree in architecture.

 Mallory Benedict is a digital photo editor for National Geographic where she works on original cross-platform storytelling on the website, Instagram and Snapchat.
 As the photo editor for National Geographic's Special Investigative Unit, she works with a team dedicated to exposing wildlife crime through in-depth reporting.
 Her work across National Geographic has been recognized by Pictures of the Year International and Society of Publication Designers.